-Volunteer blacksmith, Nick Wedlock (pictured right), recounts a recent job for the Weald & Downlands Living Museum’s new dairy building:
+Volunteer blacksmith, Nick Wedlock (pictured), recounts a recent job for the Weald & Downland Living Museum’s new dairy building.

-Come and meet the volunteers who work in the forge, or perhaps you are looking for volunteering opportunities?
-We offer a fantastic volunteering programme, why not get in touch with our friendly team, for further information, visit our volunteer page or call 01243 811015.
+Come and meet the volunteers who work in the forge.
+Or perhaps you are looking for volunteering opportunities?
+We offer a fantastic volunteering programme.